wandb/docs/docs/guides/app/features/system-metrics.md

 ```python
 raw_stats["utilization"]
 ```
+W&B assigns a `gpu.0.gpu` tag to this metric.
 ### Apple GPU Memory Allocated
 Represents the GPU memory allocated as a percentage of the total available memory for Apple GPU devices on ARM Macs.